Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 **Task Distribution**

 **Task 1.
-Create a Git repository**
+Create a Git Repository**

-First, you will create a Git repository using the Cloud Source Repositories service in Google Cloud.
-This Git repository will be used to store your source code.
-Eventually, you will create a build trigger that starts a continuous integration pipeline when code is pushed to it.
+First, you will create a Git Repository using the **Cloud Source Repositories** service in Google Cloud.
+This Git Repository will be used to store your source code.
+Eventually, you will create a Build Trigger that starts a continuous integration pipeline when a code is pushed to it.

-1) In the Cloud Console, on the Navigation menu, click Source Repositories.
-A new tab will open.
+1) In the Cloud Console, on the Navigation menu, click "Source Repositories".
+A new tab will open. it says "There is no repositories for this project".
-2) Click Add repository.
+2) Locate and click on "Add repository" at the top far right corner of the page.
-3) Select Create new repository and click Continue.
+3) Now, click on "Create new repository" and click on "Continue".
-4) Name the repository devops-repo.
+4) Name the repository: **devops-repo**.
-5) Select your current project ID from the list.
+5) Select your current project ID from the list by clicking inside the box of "Project".
-6) Click Create.
+6) Click now on "Create".
-7) Return to the Cloud Console, and click Activate Cloud Shell (Cloud Shell icon).
+7) Now, Locate the CloudShell icon at the top right beside the small Bell icon and click on it to activate CloudShell.
+It will take a moment to come up.
-8) If prompted, click Continue.
+8) If prompted, click on "Continue".
-9) Enter the following command in Cloud Shell to create a folder called gcp-course: mkdir gcp-course
+9) Now, enter the following command in CloudShell to create a folder called "gcp-course".
+So do:
-10) Change to the folder you just created: cd gcp-course
+- `mkdir gcp-course`
+11) Do `ls` to ensure that the gcp-course Folder has been created succesfully.
+12) Now, change your location into the folder you just created. so do this to get inside this Folder:
+- `cd gcp-course`
+13) Now, clone the empty devops-repo Repository that you just created in Cloud Source Repository into this gcp-course Folder.
+So do:
-11) Now clone the empty repository you just created: gcloud source repos clone devops-repo
+- `gcloud source repos clone devops-repo`
+13) if a warning pops up, just click on "Authorize".
-12) The previous command created an empty folder called devops-repo.
-Change to that folder: cd devops-repo
+14) The previous command created an empty folder called devops-repo.
+Now, change to that folder.
+So do this to get into that repo:
+- `cd devops-repo`
+15) Do pwd to ensure that you are creating it inside the "devops-repo cloned Repository.

 **Task 2.
 Create a simple Python application**